FerrisLee-180505/ckeditor-mathjax-demo/markdown/README.md

     this.handleTextChange = this.handleTextChange.bind(this)
   }
   componentDidMount() {
-    // Getting mock datas from the API after 500ms setTimeout(() => {
+    // getting mock datas from the API after 500ms setTimeout(() => {
       this.setState({
         text: markdownToHtml(initText)
       })
-    }, 1000)
+    }, 300)
   }
   /**
    * function callback on value changeed